 Compared to some quilted competitors, this jacket is a little warmer.
 Its shell isn't anything special; it's a 100% nylon 15-D ripstop shell, but it does have a great internal hemline drawcord that will seal in the jacket's warmth with one pull.
 The hood is fitted but doesn't have a pull-string adjustment.
 What truly makes the difference is its ThermoBall insulation, sandwiched in the square baffles of its shell and liner.

 The North Face ThermoBall model features square baffles loaded with ThermoBall insulation.
 This provides a fantastic warmth to compression ratio.

-When we did a comparison of the Patagonia Nano Puff and the ThermoBall (both quilted jackets with similar wind resistance) on a cold winter hike, we discovered that the ThermoBall provided more warmth.
-The North Face claims its warmth is equivalent to 600 fill goose fill down, but we are reluctant to confirm such a number, especially since most lightweight down jackets are still made with at least 800 fill down.
+The ThermoBall provides lots of on-trail warmth.
+The North Face claims its warmth is equivalent to 600 fill goose fill down, but we are reluctant to confirm such a number, especially since most lightweight down jackets is still made with at least 800 fill down.
 In our observation, we will say that it was one of the warmest lightweight, quilted jackets we tested.

 The interior pull cords in the Thermoball cinches down the hem of the jacket.
 An excellent warmth feature that many of the synthetic jackets in this review exhibit.

 ThermoBall insulation differs from the famous PrimaLoft.
 The fibers are long filaments instead of a sphere.
 These round synthetic traps heat between them to retain the heat in small air pockets to keep your warmer.
 Essentially, the additional loft comes from air-pockets that effectively heat up to keep you warm.